cronvel/terminal-kit/doc/screenbuffer.md

 * a blending mask (bit flags: foreground transparency, background transparency, character transparency and style transparency)

-They are two kind of *screenBuffer*s, depending on the write-destination:
+They are two kinds of *screenBuffers*, depending on the write-destination:

 * *screenBuffer* writing directly to the terminal
 * *screenBuffer* writing to another *screenBuffer*